 Beginning February 28th we picked up 130+ bikes from our Partner Shops across the eastern United States (east of Colorado) and sailed them to San Juan, Puerto Rico from Jacksonville, Florida on March 6th for the start of the 2020 race season.

-Chris and Taylor arrived at the Luis Muñoz Marín International Airport at 3:00 in the afternoon and immediately received a text message from the race director who had been trying to call them.
+They arrived at the Luis Muñoz Marín International Airport at 3:00 in the afternoon and immediately received a text message from the race director who had been trying to call them.
 The Governor had declared a state of emergency for Puerto Rico while they were flying, and all events were shut down.
 The race was cancelled.

 Shock/disbelief came first.
 The bikes had already arrived and were waiting at the port to be unloaded.

-They called Arturo: Can we hand out bikes to athletes that are already here and let them ride a few days?
+They called Arturo back: Can we hand out bikes to athletes that are already here and let them ride a few days?
 Unfortunately, he said no. The government stated there would be absolutely no unloading of anything nonessential.
 Set up at the expo had come to a screeching halt and workers were scrambling to pack back up and get home.
 The mandate was to discourage any gatherings.
 All of this makes sense now, but to some of our athletes who were already on the island, it was confusing.
 If they couldn’t race, they wanted to at least ride their bikes.
 We didn’t blame them.
 We’re athletes, too, and understand the desire to move our bodies, especially after taper week.
 We wanted to give them their bikes, we just weren’t allowed to do it.

-Taylor and Chris had to make a plan.
+We had to make a plan.

 - Keep the bikes until the pandemic is over